-UW Housing & Food Services (HFS) is an integral partner in the University’s drive to provide vibrant student life and educational opportunities.
+UW Housing & Food Services (HFS) is an integral partner in the University of Washington's drive to provide vibrant student life and educational opportunities.
 HFS provides students with housing that meets their needs, promotes community, supports their academic success, leadership development and social connections, and facilitates campus engagement.

-As a self-sustaining auxiliary department, HFS operates without outside financial assistance, including UW or state funds.
+HFS is a self-sustaining department, meaning we get no funding from the UW but instead generate funding through billing for our services.
+HFS operates without outside financial assistance, including UW or state funds.
 As a result, the services we provide are paid for by those who directly benefit from them (i.e., our residents, customers and guests).
 HFS does not make a profit for owners or shareholders, like the private sector.